majek/idea/site/033-bpf/main.md

 All the gritty details are described in the [`Documentation/networking/filter.txt`](https://www.kernel.org/doc/Documentation/networking/filter.txt) file.
-For the best preformance one can use
+For the best performance one can use
 [a zero-copy `PACKET_MMAP` / `PACKET_RX_RING` interface](https://www.kernel.org/doc/Documentation/networking/packet_mmap.txt),
 though most people should probably stick to the
 [high level `libpcap` API](http://www.tcpdump.org/manpages/pcap.3pcap.html).